Leaflet/Leafdoc/README.md

 * `🍂inherits (parent)` means that a class or namespace inherits all documentables from another class or namespace.
+* `🍂uninheritable` is applied only to *sections*, and hides them from the documentation of children classes.

 ### Shorthand syntax